ViewComponent/view_component/README.md

 end
 ```

-Preview classes live in `test/components/previews`, can be configured using the `preview_path` option.
+Preview classes live in `test/components/previews`, which can be configured using the `preview_path` option:

-To use `lib/component_previews`:

 `config/application.rb`
 ```ruby